 The apostle Paul said that Christianity stands or falls on the claim that Jesus rose from the dead.
 (1 Corinthians 15:14) Yet for many religious skeptics, any argument made for a miracle is a project doomed from the start.
 It simply cannot get off the ground.
 Why is that the case?
 Enter the famous Scottish philosopher David Hume.
 In 1748 Hume wrote a short essay called Of Miracles.
 Hume vigorously argued that one can ever rationally believe a miracle claim because there is always more evidence that one did not occur.
 Michael Shermer has gone so far to say that “I think his treatise against miracles is pretty much a knockdown argument.
 Everything else is … Read more

-There are three accounts of Paul’s conversion to Christianity found in the Book of Acts.
-They’re all a little bit different and because of that some critics say they’re at odds with each other.
+There are three accounts of Paul’s conversion found in the Book of Acts.
+They’re all a bit different and because of that some critics say they’re at odds with each other.
 Comparing them, skeptical Biblical scholar Bart Ehrman writes: “the three accounts differ in numerous contradictory details…Clearly we are dealing with a narrative that has been molded for literary reasons, not with some kind of disinterested historical report.”
-Ouch.
-If Luke is a sloppy historian simply spinning some religious yarn then there’s a problem.
-If he can’t seem to keep from contradicting himself while telling and re-telling Paul’s conversion, this would cast doubt on if he ever traveled with or even knew Paul very well at all.
+If Luke can’t keep from contradicting himself while telling and re-telling Paul’s conversion, this would cast doubt on if he ever traveled with or even knew Paul very well at all.
 Let’s look at Bart’s complaints one by one and see if he has a good case against … Read more